 12. Instead of continuing the Committee’s existing practice of taking all decisions jointly, under option 2(b), the additional Committee member would be the only member of the Committee to consider requests for a rapid response to alleged violations of article 3 (8).
 The additional Committee member would thus be granted the power to issue rapid response measures by him or herself.
 He or she would not take part in the deliberations on the Committee’s other cases.

 13. The cost of option 2(b) would be lower than that of option 2(a) but higher than those of options 3 and 4.
-This is because, in addition to the costs listed in paragraph 23 above, there would still be travel and daily subsistence expenses for the additional Committee member to be present for at least part of some Committee meetings, for example, when the Committee discusses possible developments to its working methods and when it prepares its report to the Meeting of the Parties.
+This is because, in addition to the costs listed in paragraph 23 of the draft note, , there would still be travel and daily subsistence expenses for the additional Committee member to be present for at least part of some Committee meetings, for example, when the Committee discusses possible developments to its working methods and when it prepares its report to the Meeting of the Parties.

 14. Other potential disadvantages of Option 2(b) include: